Criticism of advertising: Sexism, discrimination and stereotyping

 Two girls examining a bulletin board posted on a fence.
 An advertisement painted above them asks "Are You a Woman?".

 "Advertising has an "agenda setting function" which is the ability, with huge sums of money, to put consumption as the only item on the agenda.
 In the battle for a share of the public conscience this amounts to non-treatment (ignorance) of whatever is not commercial and whatever is not advertised for.

 With increasing force, advertising makes itself comfortable in the private sphere so that the voice of commerce becomes the dominant way of expression in society."

 Advertising critics see advertising as the leading light in our culture.
 Sut Jhally and James Twitchell go beyond considering advertising as kind of religion and that advertising even replaces religion as a key institution.

 "Corporate advertising (or commercial media) is the largest single psychological project ever undertaken by the human race.
 Yet for all of that, its impact on us remains unknown and largely ignored.
 When I think of the media's influence over years, over decades, I think of those brainwashing experiments conducted by Dr. Ewen Cameron in a Montreal psychiatric hospital in the 1950s (see MKULTRA).
 The idea of the CIA-sponsored "depatterning" experiments was to outfit conscious, unconscious or semiconscious subjects with headphones, and flood their brains with thousands of repetitive "driving" messages that would alter their behaviour over time. ...
 Advertising aims to do the same thing."

-Advertising is especially aimed at young people and children and it increasingly reduces young people to consumers.

-For Sut Jhally it is not "surprising that something this central and with so much being expended on it should become an important presence in social life.
+Advertising often markets to young people and children, and according to Jhally, reduces young people to consumers.
+In his words, it is "surprising that something this central and with so much being expended on it should become an important presence in social life.
 Indeed, commercial interests intent on maximizing the consumption of the immense collection of commodities have colonized more and more of the spaces of our culture.
 For instance, almost the entire media system (television and print) has been developed as a delivery system for marketers, and its prime function is to produce audiences for sale to advertisers.
 Both the advertisements it carries and the editorial matter that acts as a support for it celebrate the consumer society.
 The movie system, at one time outside the direct influence of the broader marketing system, is now fully integrated into it through the strategies of licensing, tie-ins and product placements.